the-teachingRSE-project/competencies/competencies.md

 Dominic Kempf drafted the first version of the example curriculum.
 Anna-Lena Lamprecht helped us to use proper wording and made us aware, where we were misusing established SE terminology.
 Jan Linxweiler drafted various RSE specialisations and made sure that clean coding techniques have their importance.
-Frank Löffler rewrote numerous parts to be actually legible, and helped us in steering onto the last mile for a de-RSE position paper.
+Frank Löffler rewrote numerous parts to be actually legible, and helped us in preparing for the last mile of a de-RSE position paper.
 Michele Martone wrote the first draft of the environmental sustainability section.
 Moritz Schwarzmeier drafted the categorisation of the specialisations.
 Heidi Seibold contributed the idea and started everything.